Handling Exceptions

 Container Error Handlers

 Starting with version 2.8, the legacy ErrorHandler and BatchErrorHandler interfaces have been superseded by a new CommonErrorHandler.
 These error handlers can handle errors for both record and batch listeners, allowing a single listener container factory to create containers for both types of listener.
-CommonErrorHandler implementations to replace most legacy framework error handler implementations are provided and the legacy error handlers deprecated.
-The legacy interfaces are still supported by listener containers and listener container factories; they will be deprecated in a future release.
+CommonErrorHandler implementations to replace most legacy framework error handler implementations are provided.

 See Migrating Custom Legacy Error Handler Implementations to CommonErrorHandler for information to migrate custom error handlers to CommonErrorHandler.